debitkarma/bdn9_3rotaryenc/README.md

 1. `post_process_record_user()` unsets the wrapping key
 1. Returns to layer 0?
 Perhaps we want multiple inputs so we don't reset the layer back to 0?

+TRY:
+* `unregister_code` for the release of the wrapping key, without using post process
+* try using `tap_keycode` for the actual tapped key
+* try abstracting the wrapping to a generic function that takes a keycode
+* check `switch / case` statements and add the rotary encoder keycodes (for non-0 layers)
+* use custom keycodes for the non-0 layer rotary encoders for easier handling
+* try using rotary encoder to cycle through the layers?

 #### Lighting
 * Split lighting logic into another file and `#include`?
 * Handle logic for checking which layer is active and what color the lights are